Himara Revolt of 1596: Aftermath

 After the unsuccessful operation Athanasius returned to Himara for the preparations of another rebellion.
 The remaining Spaniards left the region, but Athanasius awaited this time an aid of 3–4,000 soldiers from the Spanish king.
 Simon Konstantinos being taken prisoner was sent to Constantinople and his property was confiscated.
 However, due to his noble origin he wasn't executed.
 On August 23, 1596 he met with the Albanian captains Michael Bua, Giovanni Golemi, and Michael Papada.
 They each received a monthly pay of 50 ducats.
 They then went to Lecce to arm the Himariots with 1,000 arquebuses, powder, lead, four drums, and four royal banners (insegne del Re).
 Athanasius then moved to Rome and had an audience with the Pope.
 The following 20 years he continued to visit various western European leaders to trigger their intervention against the Ottomans, but without success.
-Lantzas was one of the main supporters of the Himariotes while Greek agent Hieronimo Combis was against any anti-Ottoman action in the region.
-Combis also discouraged Michael Bua and his companions.
+Lantzas was one of the main supporters of the Himariotes while Jeronimo Combi, an Albanian stratioti captain who also served as agent for the Spanish, was against them.
+Combi also discouraged Michael Bua and his companions.

 In the Sanjak of Herzegovina and Montenegro Vilayet, the Serbs rose up in 1596–97, but without foreign support the rebels were forced to capitulate.
 In 1600, a rebellion broke out in Thessaly.